R. Cassandra Lord

 Biography

-Dr. R. Cassandra Lord is an Assistant Professor Sexuality Studies in The Department of Historical Studies, Women and Gender Studies Program at UTM, with a graduate appointment in WGSI.
+R. Cassandra Lord is an Associate Professor of Sexuality Studies in the Department of Historical Studies, Women, Gender and Sexuality Studies Program (UTM), with a graduate appointment in the Women and Gender Studies Institute (St. George).

 Education